frruit/frruity-blog/_posts/2021-07-04-welcome-to-jekyll.markdown

     ...
 {% endhighlight %}

 The page by itself exists but the requests library get's still the 404.
-After furter researches i have found out that the default User-Agent value from requests is not accpeted by Yahoo.
+After furter researches I have found out that the default User-Agent value from requests is not accpeted by Yahoo.
 By changing this into 'Mozilla/5.0' or something else the problem is solved and you will receive a **200 - OK**.

 {% highlight python %}
     ...